-There’s a million ways to measure how much you’re winning at life.
+There are a million ways to measure how much you’re winning at life.
 Getting a raise?
-Certainly one of them.
+Well, that's certainly one of them.

 After you’ve toasted your accomplishment, reward yourself with the gift of long-term financial security by mapping out a plan for your new income.
-Investing your raise in your financial future ensures that you’ll get the most out of your money.
-And since the dough is new to you, it will be easier to set aside now.
+Investing your raise in your financial future ensures that you will get the most out of your money.
+Since the dough is new to you, it will be easier to set aside now than it will be later.
+Here's how to take action now.

 Fast, Free Auto Insurance Quotes